engige/NLP_Twitter_Sentiment_Analysis/README.md

 ## Project Overview

-This project aims to develop an advanced Natural Language Processing (NLP) model for analyzing sentiment in Tweets related to Apple and Google products.
-The dataset comprises over 9,000 Tweets labeled as positive, negative, or neutral by human raters.
-The objective is to create a robust generalized sentiment classification model that can accurately predict sentiment based on the content of the Tweets, providing Apple and Google with actionable insights for their marketing and product development teams.
-The goal is to help these stakeholders understand consumer perception, identify trends, and enhance customer engagement.
+This project develops an NLP model to analyze sentiment in over 9,000 Tweets related to Apple and Google products, labeled as positive, negative, or neutral.
+The goal is to create a robust sentiment classification model that predicts sentiment based on Tweet content, providing actionable insights for Apple and Google’s marketing and product development teams to better understand consumer perception, identify trends, and enhance engagement.

 ### Objectives:
-1. **Develop a Sentiment Classification Model**:
-   - Build an NLP model capable of accurately classifying Tweets as positive, negative, or neutral to help Apple and Google assess public opinion about their products.
+1. **Sentiment Classification**: Build a models to classify Tweets as positive, negative, or neutral, aiding sentiment analysis for Apple and Google.
-2. **Evaluate Model Performance for Binary and Multiclass Classification**:
-   - Optimize binary classification (positive vs. negative) and multiclass classification (positive, negative, neutral) to ensure high accuracy and balance across all classes, with a focus on improving the detection of negative sentiment.
+2. **Model Performance**: Optimize both binary (positive vs. negative) and multiclass (positive, negative, neutral) classifications.
-3. **Provide Business Insights to Stakeholders**:
-   - Use model results to provide insights on how Apple and Google can respond to public opinion, identify marketing opportunities, and enhance product development** strategies.

-The models developed can be deployed to provide actionable insights for stakeholders at Apple and Google, ensuring they can monitor public sentiment effectively and make informed decisions for marketing and product development.
+Two classification approaches—binary (positive vs. negative) and multiclass (positive, negative, neutral)—were implemented using models like Logistic Regression, Random Forest, and SVM for binary classification, and Multinomial Naive Bayes with an ensemble model for multiclass classification.

 ## Business Understanding